Students who are currently enrolled in High School and want to take classes at Mat-Su College may attend through special permission.

-- Plan to attend a Secondary School Student Orientation.
-Call Student Services at 907-745-9762 for scheduling information and to schedule an orientation appointment with an Academic Counselor.
+- Plan to attend a Secondary School Student Session.
+Call Student Services at 907-745-9762 for scheduling information and to schedule an appointment with an Academic Counselor.

 - Students can expedite the process by bringing in a transcript and taking MSC’s Accuplacer before the session.

 - Review our semester course schedule to learn about course offerings and general procedures.

 SECONDARY SCHOOL STUDENT ENROLLMENT POLICY (revised October 2012)

 The following policy applies to all applicants who are in the ninth, 10th, 11th or 12th grades and have not already earned their high school diplomas or GEDs.